toadToadToadToadAndToad/master/README.md

 # Number's Game

 Numbers Game makes job hunting enjoyable and easy by allowing you to compile jobs from other sites, and keep track of jobs in your pipeline.

+Currently, there are no comprehensive web apps to help job seekers organize their job search.
+While many job websites have features where you can save interesting jobs or jobs you’ve applied to, there is no site to help aggregate this information across sites.
+Numbers Game intends to solve this problem by being a place where a job seeker can search for jobs, save them, and keep track of job-related deadlines and interview information.
+The name “Numbers Game” comes from the idea from sales, that consistently applying to a certain quantity of jobs will help you actually find one.
+Our app will also provide user feedback to make sure they are meeting their job search targets.

 ## Team

-  - __Product Owner__: EMichael Dziedzic
+  - __Product Owner__: Michael Dziedzic
   - __Scrum Master__: Aimee Rosato
   - __Development Team Members__: Ian Akers, Tim Dang, Fanny Vasquez